Strong Completeness of Provability Logic for Uncountable Languages: Introduction

 \section{Introduction}

 The G\"odel-L\"ob provability logic ($\mathsf{GL}$) is a propositional modal logic in which the modal operator $\Box$ is interpreted as a provability predicate within any formal theory $T$ capable of describing the arithmetic of natural numbers, such as Peano Arithmetic.
 A formula $\Box\varphi$ is read as ``$\varphi$ is provable in $T$," while $\lozenge\varphi$ is interpreted as ``$\varphi$ is consistent with $T$."
+Solovay showed in \cite{solovay}, that $\gl$ is complete for such interpretation.
+In the same paper he considered the interpretation of $\Box\varphi$ as ``$\varphi$ holds in every transitive model of $\zfc$'' and provided a completeness result for the extension $\gl.3$ of $\gl$ with respect to this interpretation.

-The Kripke semantics of GL has been extensively studied.
-Segerberg \cite{segerberg} established that $\mathsf{GL}$ is sound and complete with respect to the class of all transitive and conversely well-founded Kripke frames.
+The Kripke semantics of $\gl$ has been extensively studied.
+Segerberg \cite{segerberg} established that $\mathsf{GL}$ is sound and complete with respect to the class of all transitive and converse well-founded Kripke frames.
 In fact, it suffices to restrict attention to finite transitive irreflexive trees.
-However, $\mathsf{GL}$ fails to be strongly complete with respect to Kripke semantics.
+Similarly, $\gl.3$ is complete with respect to finite strict linear orders.
+However, both $\mathsf{GL}$ and $\gl.3$ fail to be strongly complete with respect to their Kripke semantics.

 Subsequently, Esakia \cite{esakia} observed that the modal operator $\lozenge$ behaves analogously to the derivative operator in topological scattered spaces.
 He then proved that $\mathsf{GL}$ is strongly complete with respect to the class of all scattered spaces.